-2009 Camera Eye Award for Best Choreography 2009 Boulder Fringe Official Encore Selection - "...lively and entertaining...spirited, spot-on comic and musical performances.
+2009 Camera Eye Award for Best Choreography 2009 Boulder Fringe Official Encore Selection

+"...lively and entertaining...spirited, spot-on comic and musical performances.
 3.5 out of 4 stars" - Mark Collins, The Daily Camera

-"You will certainly never look at your sponge-mop the same way again." - Kurt Brighton, The Denver Post - "...charming...delightful...a non-stop bundle of energy that holds even the most sated audience members rapt ." - Donald Atwood, World Dance Reviews Tornado Season a World Premiere, written & performed by Emily K. Harrison, directed by Charlotte Brecht Munn produced by square product theatre The ATLAS Black Box Theater, Boulder, March 12-28, 2009
+"You will certainly never look at your sponge-mop the same way again." - Kurt Brighton, The Denver Post

+"...charming...delightful...a non-stop bundle of energy that holds even the most sated audience members rapt." - Donald Atwood, World Dance Reviews

+Tornado Season (World Premiere) written and performed by Emily K. Harrison, directed by Charlotte Brecht Munn produced by square product theatre The ATLAS Black Box Theater, Boulder, March 12-28, 2009

-- "Although the script is touching, the uniqueness of Tornado Season lies in how it uses multimedia, which was improvised for each performance, allowing for the roles of the sound and video stream to function as other characters in the play, and giving Harrison something to react and respond to each time she performed, a twenty-first-century version of Svoboda's work. square product theatre...has hit a high note with Tornado Season.
-Improvis[ing] the media for each performance created a compelling parallel to the unpredictable actions of tornados." - Lori Lee Wallace, Theatre Journal Selected Production History: Acting House of Gold by Gregory S. Moss, directed by Gleason Bauer produced by square product theatre The ATLAS Black Box Theater, Boulder, July 27-August 12, 2017
+"The protagonist is trapped in a world where death and destruction are looming, either from floods from the south, fires from the west, or the unpredictable and indiscriminate course of tornados...Although the script is touching, the uniqueness of Tornado Season lies in how it uses multimedia, which was improvised for each performance, allowing for the roles of the sound and video stream to function as other characters in the play, and giving Harrison something to react and respond to each time she performed, a twenty-firstcentury version of Svoboda's work. square product theatre...has hit a high note with Tornado Season.
+Improvis[ing] the media for each performance created a compelling parallel to the unpredictable actions of tornados." - Lori Lee Wallace, Theatre Journal by Jordan Tannahill, directed by Emily K. Harrison produced by The Department of Theatre at Hamilton College The Romano Theatre, Clinton, New York, November 3-11, 2023